grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 	* A few thousand words per day
 	* Have test readers start reading it even while you are doing this (since you already did one pass on the first 30k already anyway)
 		* Though make sure you include a draft of the technology-framing paragraph (above) at the beginning, and the diagrams for reference.
+* [ ] Questions for Cricket read:
+	* Do the complicated sub mechanics make sense?
+	* Is the pacing ok?
+	* Is it fun and easy to read?
+	* Do you WANT to keep reading it to find out what happens?
+	* Does it have places where it bogs down?
+	* Are the characters relatable, distinctive?
+	* Are the names (both boats and people) ok?
+	* Is there anything offensive that I'm not reckonizing?
+* [ ] make sure you explain somewhere that 10 meters = 1 atmosphere of pressure
+* [X] maybe say somewhere that they should think about installing a snorkel?
+	* (So sub nerds who read the book understand that they don't have one)
 * [ ] move section headers to .md comments; create chapter breaks
 * [ ] hatch in Prospect sail is at top of _control room_ not sail
 * [ ] maybe they refer to the bottomless deep as 'the hole'